World Tour 2023/2024

-The World Tour 2023/2024 is an upcoming concert tour by American rock band Blink-182.
-The tour is scheduled to begin on May 4, 2023, at Xcel Energy Center in St. Paul, Minnesota.
+The World Tour 2023/2024, also known as the Rock Hard Tour, was a concert tour by American rock band Blink-182.
+The tour began on May 4, 2023, at Xcel Energy Center in St. Paul, Minnesota and ended on November 9, 2024 in Mexico City, Mexico.
 The tour was announced on October 11, 2022, alongside the news of Blink-182 reuniting with vocalist/guitarist Tom DeLonge for the first time since 2014.
+Initially launched and billed as a "reunion tour", the band's ninth studio album One More Time... was released shortly before the end of the first North American and European legs.

 Background

-The tour will mark the band's thirtieth anniversary, and their first tour with original singer and guitarist Tom DeLonge since 2014.
+The tour marks the band's thirtieth anniversary, and their first tour with original singer and guitarist Tom DeLonge since 2014.
 It also marks their first-ever shows in Latin America.
 The band has not played Mexico in any capacity since 2004.
-Previous efforts to tour worldwide were complicated by Barker's flight anxiety following his 2008 plane crash.
+Previous efforts to tour worldwide were complicated by drummer Travis Barker's flight anxiety following his 2008 plane crash.
 Barker flew for the first time since that incident in 2021, enabling the band to set dates across the globe.
-On March 1, 2023 Tom Delonge announced on his Instagram that the Latin American dates would be postponed until 2024 due to Barker getting surgery done due a finger injury sustained during rehearsals.
+On March 1, 2023, DeLonge announced on his Instagram that the Latin American dates would be postponed until 2024 due to Barker sustaining a finger injury that required surgery and rest.

+Prior to the start of their tour, the band made a surprise appearance at Coachella on April 14, 2023, marking DeLonge's first appearance with the band in nine years.
+The band then served as a replacement headliner of the festival's second weekend on April 23 after singer Frank Ocean was forced to back out at the last minute.
+The tour is variously referred to as the Rock Hard Tour in some promotional materials.

+As part of the setlist, DeLonge performed two songs recorded during vocalist/guitarist Matt Skiba's time in the band: "Bored to Death" and "Cynical" from California (2016).